HOA Homeowners' Rights Task Force

 What About Condos & Homeowners Who Follow Rules?

-by gvito, 9 months ago
+by gvito, over 1 year ago

 I have served on my condo community's HOA Board for over five years.
 My first issue with 22-1137 is that the law does not address the issues that homeowners living in condos face.
 We live literally on top of and right next to each other.
 Most of our violations can be cured in a matter of moments, but by law residents now have 60-days+ to fix something that should take only five minutes.
 I understand that single-family homes are very different and some violations such as dealing with weeds or removing a fence that is non-conforming takes time.
 Moving junk...
 Continue reading